-Deficit: the extent to which the value of the Fund's past service liabilities exceeds the Fund's assets.
+Deficit: the extent to which the value of the Fund's past service liabilities exceeds the value of the Fund's assets.

 Discount Rate: the rate of interest used to convert a cash amount e.g. future benefit payments occurring in the future to a present value.